Nurturing Creativity in the

 Including: Takeshi Matsumoto, a dance artist specialising in making work for young audiences; Oily Cart, who have pioneered the art of sensory theatre; Leap then Look; And Magic Acorns with whom we will develop our skills and a new creative offer for local people.

-Club Origami, with Takeshi Matsumoto
+Club Origami, with Ichi Ni San

 February 2026